Prison abolition movement in the United States: Queer Abolitionist Thought

 LGBTQ+ youth and young adults (primarily of color) experience high rates of arrest and incarceration to the extent that “...some data [indicates] that up to 85% of incarcerated LGBTQ+ youth are people of color”.
-Scholars, Jane Hereth and Anna Bouris, identify school discipline issues, homelessness, and the child welfare system as “...pathways to funnel LGBTQ+ youth into the criminal legal system”.
+Queer and trans youth of color face higher rates of homelessness, unemployment, school bullying, street harassment, alienation from family, and sexual violence; all of which lead to an increase chance of being incarcerated.
+Scholars, Jane Hereth and Anna Bouris, identify school discipline issues and the child welfare system as “...pathways to funnel LGBTQ+ youth into the criminal legal system”.
+The "school-to-prison-pipeline" disproportionately affects queer trans and youth.
 Hereth & Bouris call within the social work discipline to implement abolitionist praxis to prevent the incarceration of LGBTQ+ youth.

 Queer studies scholars have also critiqued the ideas of gender-responsive prisons.
 Joshua Janak views gender responsive prisons as an “excuse to expand carceral power by building new prisons”.
 These scholars note that reforms, like gender-responsive prisons, reproduce the same carceral logic that abolitionists seek to dismantle.

+Scholars like Janak write on how art forms like literature, film, and music can be used as tools to further build on abolitionist worlds and Black trans futures.
+In Janak’s essay, (Trans)gendering Abolition, Black trans people are simultaneously hypervisible and hyperinvisible.
+Black trans people are under constant surveillance and scrutiny by the criminal justice system while simultaneously having their identities and experiences erased in the general media.
+Janak names Free CeCe! (a documentary following the lived experiences of CeCe McDonald), Redefining Realness: My Path to Womanhood, Identity, Love, and So Much More (a memoir on Janet Mock’s life), and Jay-Marie Hill’s Past Time (In Conversation with Lamia Beard) as artworks that construct black trans geographies based in an abolitionist framework.

 “Nine perspectives for prison abolitionists”

 Instead of prisons: a handbook for abolitionists, republished by Critical Resistance in 2005, outlines what the organization identifies as the nine main perspectives for prison abolitionists: